 General Education Development (GED) services assist offenders in preparation for the examination required to receive a California High School Equivalency Certificate.
-Topics tested on the GED exam include language arts/reading, language arts/writing, mathematics, science, and social studies.
-Educational achievements are pivotal to improving upon the employability and overall success of offenders in the community and are likely identified as goals within the case plan.
+Educational achievements are pivotal to improving upon the employability and overall success of offenders in the community and can be identified as goals within the case plan.
 GED services and testing can occur in county jail or in the community.
-The Nevada County Jail GED services are operated by the Superintendent of Schools Department.
-The program prepares the inmates for the testing process and exams are monitored by staff.